 In other words - if you really want to be my friend - don't

 make a labor of it.
 I'm lazy.
 Remember.

 As part of my spiritual practice I am charged to cultivate an awareness called "pure perception."
 This involves apprehending the enlightened essence intrinsic - in equal measure - to all living beings; what my faith calls buddhanature.
 This practice prepares me to imagine the profound shift of living in a truly equitable, just, respectful, and brilliantly diverse society.
 When this mentality is authentic, aligned actions necessarily follow.
-Much work must be done on Turtle Island*** to incrementally yet consistently move toward a society capable of balancing what has been grossly imbalanced, and toward cultures that promote the nurturing and protection of all living beings, in diverse ways specific and appropriate to each.
+Much explicitly anti-racist work must be done on Turtle Island to incrementally yet consistently move toward a society capable of balancing what has been grossly imbalanced, and toward cultures that promote the nurturing and protection of all living beings, in diverse ways specific and appropriate to each.
 We can't ever really fix the world; foibles of human nature render utopias the stuff of fantasy.
 Yet we can work toward bettering our prospects; toward righting the most egregious wrongs; toward manifesting greater degrees of love and wisdom.
 Our indigenous tribal citizens of many different names and perspectives must, will, and already do occupy central roles in reforming and reshaping society.
 For example, the Water Protectors.
-Some of this work must also be done by allied white folks; some of it might be felt as healing; some, as art.
+This work must also be done by allied white folks; some of it might be felt as healing; some, as art.

 **Mitakuye Oyasin means all my relations in the Lakota language.
 It is a phrase used in address, prayer, and ceremony.